Azure/armstrong/readme.md

-generate    Generate testing files including terraform configuration for dependencies and testing resource. setup       Update dependencies for tests test        Update dependencies for tests and run tests
+generate    Generate testing files including terraform configuration for dependencies and testing resource. setup       Update dependencies for tests test        Update dependencies for tests and run tests validate    Generates a speculative execution plan, showing what actions Terraform would take to apply the current configuration
 ```

 ## How to use?